dblanchardDev/synchFetchAPI/README.md

 - [Headers](#headers-class): Set of headers used for both requests and responses.
 - [URL](#url-class): Construct and manipulate URLs.
 - [URLSearchParams](#urlsearchparams-class): Construct and manipulate the search parameters component of a URL.

 ---

+## How to Use

+Simply copy the content of the _script.js_ file into the file you need access to the fetch API.
+For example, in ArcGIS Survey 123, copy into your JavaScript code in the _Scripts_ tab of ArcGIS Survey 123 Connect.

+---